 Half Marathon 2 x $100 spot prizes for runners aged under 20 years

 11km 2 x $100 spot prizes for runners aged under 20 years

 7km 4 x $100 spot prizes for runners aged under 12 years

 Spot prize winners will be drawn at random from all those runners who are registered - you must be there to collect your prize!

 TO ENTER THE RACE...

 Online entries close midnight Sunday 20th of April 2014, however pre-race entries will be taken Friday the 25 of April from 5pm to 7pm at the Search and Rescue base, 20 Monk Street, Whitianga, which is at the rear of the old fire station for you locals.
 Our bright red "Bush to Beach" banner will show you the way.
-For an extra $20 you can also enter on the morning at least 1 hour prior to your race start time.
+For an extra $20 you can also enter on the morning at the event site at least 1 hour prior to your race start time.
 If you choose this option, be sure to give yourself plenty of time, otherwise we cannot guarantee your start time, You will need to bring cash as there are no EFTPOS facilities at the event venue.
 It's best you try to enter online or on the Friday 25th in Whitianga.

 RACE REGISTRATION / RACE BAG COLLECTION